bazilinskyy/group-trust/gtrust-unity/coupled-sim/Assets/_SOSXR/coupled-sim_SoFar.md

 archived: false
 tags: [Work/Meetingnotes, Work/Projects/SOLO/Francesco/Coupled_Sim, Work/DevLog, Programming/Unity]
 ---

+# 19-09-2024

+Index 1 on the Managers > Player System > Driver Prefabs used to be "DrivableSmartCommon-no_driver", now replaced with copy of the manual car, now called "DrivableHatchbackCommon_DrivenPassengers_Automated".
+But maybe it should be Index 2?

 # 11-09-2024

 Was supposed to have a meeting with Jom and Ugne but they cancelled last minute due to planned train strikes this morning.
 Haven't heard from them re the 'roadworks'.